BETA SPEEDS , AND

 RCA AND THE DEAL MADE IN HEAVEN

-RCA was hungry to get in on the emerging video market so they found a small, obscure Japanese electronics company called Mitsushita that was bragging that they were soon going to introduce their own video format.
+RCA was hungry to get in on the emerging video market, so they found a small, obscure Japanese electronics company called Mitsushita that was bragging that they were soon going to introduce their own video format.
 It was unknown and sure to fail because it didn't operate very well.
-But it could record up to two hours (still using the large heads) using a bigger, thinner, ugly cassette.
-It seems that by modernizing a Sony discarded test format and running the tape at a slightly slower speed (and using that colossal cassette) they could do it.
-In fact they were about to go to market with just such a barbaric machine under the name of Panasonic.
-So when RCA came knocking they gladly welcomed the added revenue from a Sony competitor.
+But it could record up to two hours (still using the large heads) using a bigger, fragile, ugly cassette.
+It seems that by upgrading a test format discarded by Sony, and running a lot of tape in it at a slightly slower speed (using that colossal cassette), they could do it.
+In fact, they were about to go to market with just such a barbaric machine under the name of (JVC) Panasonic.
+So when RCA came knocking, they gladly welcomed the added revenue from a Sony competitor.
 They would call their new video division JVC, an acronym for the Japanese Victor Corporation.
 (See RCA Victor in there somewhere?)
-The deal was struck and now there was going to be two competing formats.
+The deal was struck, and now there was going to be two competing formats.
 It was the hope of RCA that they would capture a small share from Sony.
-That was their goal but they ended having a tiger by the tail.
-Turns out RCA and (JVC) Panasonic sold only a few of their original two hour units, but it was just enough to make an impression.
-RCA was going to run with it and call it Selectavision and advertise the heck out it.
-This was the opening shot to what would soon become known as the notorious "Great Time War"- video recording time that is.
+That was their goal, but they ended up having a tiger by the tail.
+Turns out RCA and (JVC) Panasonic sold only a few of their original two-hour units, but it was just enough to make an impression.
+RCA was going to run with it and call it Selectavision and advertise the heck out of it.
+This was the opening shot to what would soon become known as the notorious "Great Time War"— video recording time, that is.

 THE COMPETITION HEATS UP

-Video head manufacturing soon improved so Sony was able to sort of counter the new time obsession by reducing the size of their video heads and reduce the recording speed for their next model, the two speed Bx1 and Bx2 SL-8200.
-The new, slower, soon to be called the speed doubled the recording time per tape.
-Best of all the new recording speed showed almost no loss in picture quality from the original, soon to become the orphaned, speed.
-Now with the new L-750 cassette Beta it could record up to three hours.
-Panasonic countered with their so called "Great Time Machine*" model that also had smaller heads and two speeds with up to four hours of recording time.
-The race was on.
-Their picture was degraded some but still on par with most televisions of the day.
-Lastly another, slower third speed came next for both formats.
-For Beta there was now , and .
-VHS decided on three speeds known as SP, LP and SLP.
-Because there was no time standard with VHS some makers called these last two EP, XP or XLP.
+Video head manufacturing soon improved, so Sony was able to sort of counter the new time obsession by reducing the size of their video heads and reduce the recording speed for their next model, the two-speed and SL-8200.
+The new, slower speed doubled the recording time per cassette.
+Best of all showed almost no loss in picture quality from the original, soon to become the orphaned, speed.
+Now, with the new L-750 cassette, Beta could record up to three hours.
+Panasonic countered with their so-called "Great Time Machine*" that also had smaller heads and two speeds for up to four hours of recording time.
+The time race was on.
+Their picture was degraded some but still on par with most of the televisions of the day.
+Lastly, another, slower third speed was added for both formats.
+For Beta there was , and .
+VHS decided on calling their speeds SP, LP, and SLP.
+Because there was no time standard with VHS, some makers called these last two EP, XP, or XLP.
 This was slightly confusing to the public.
-Picture quality for the slowest speed (not to mention the sound) for both formats became was pretty sad, with Sony only slightly the best.
-The time war was now pretty much settled with VHS the victor.
+Picture quality for the slowest speed (not to mention the sound) for both formats became pretty sad at the slowest speed, with Sony only slightly better.
+The time war was now pretty much settled with VHS being victorious.
 Sony never was able to match the perceived value of cramming more time on a single cassette.
 They did introduce a neat Betastack®: changer that could record up to twenty hours total, but that is another story.
-THE
+Click here to see it.

 Sony enlisted some big names to help in their fight to win over the home video market.
-Japanese greats like Aiwa, NEC, Sanyo and Toshiba, just to name a few.
+Japanese greats like Aiwa, NEC, Sanyo, and Toshiba, just to name a few.
 All had to adhere to the stringent standards enforced by Sony.
-They were selling quality and there was no room to fail.
-For VHS if you once made sewing machines and decided to become a new spiffy VHS manufacturer all you had to do was start up a new production line.
-Mitsushita was easy on the licensing and VHS wasn't too demanding to make.
+They were all selling quality, and there was no room for failure.
+As for VHS, if you once made sewing machines and decided to become a new, spiffy VHS manufacturer, all you had to do was start up a separate production line.
+That is to say Mitsushita was liberal on the licensing, and VHS wasn't too demanding to make.
 The quality of Beta compared to VHS was verified by a number of serious technical publications as being the better of the two.
-Beta far and away had the best picture, had better features, was more stable and much easier to use.
+They echoed that Beta, far and away, had the best picture, the better features, was more stable, and much easier to use.
 But it didn't matter.
-The masses ended up wanting the most recording time at the lowest cost.
-Recorders soon became a bargain basement commodity that soon produced some of the most dreadful VHS units ever offered to the American public.
-Price became king and picture quality, unit longevity and operational prowess went out the window.
+The masses ended up wanting the most recording time at the lowest cost, and what the others were buying.
+Recorders soon became a bargain basement commodity that ended up producing some of the most dreadful VHS units ever offered to the American public.
+Price became king, and picture quality, design longevity, and operational prowess went out the window.
 Some VHS units sold for as little as $50.00!
-And life expectancy (no one talked about this until much later) was in the 500 hour range.
-And why not?
+And life expectancy (no one talked about this until much later) was in the 500-hour range.
 You could always replace your broken one with another one for almost nothing.
-During all this madness Sony and the other Beta manufactures were pushing picture quality, stamina and features.
-That was their strength and the only thing they could do was promote the their format was their superior.
-Don't get me wrong, VHS did make some good machines for the general public but they never penetrated the demanding professional video market the way Beta did.
+During all this madness, Sony and the other Beta manufacturers were pushing picture quality, stamina, and features.
+That was their strength, and the only thing they could do was declare that their format was superior.
+Don't get me wrong, VHS did make some good machines, but they never penetrated the demanding professional video market the way Beta did.
 Think ENG (electronic news gathering where quality was everything).
-For the most part both formats are gone today but you can still pick up a VHS for almost nothing.
-But if you want a good working example of a Beta VCR it is going to cost you more than when they were new (adjusted for inflation).
+For the most part both formats are gone today, but you can still pick up a VHS for almost nothing.
+But if you want a good working example of a Beta VCR, it is not going to be cheap.

 FOR FURTHER INFORMATION